-Over the Labor Day weekend The Spouse, The Daughter, The Navy Son, his buddy Gage, and your’s truly decided to spend a day sampling chocolate and beer at the Center of the Universe: Seattle’s Fremont neighborhood.
+Over the Labor Day weekend Mr & Mrs Fueled by Beer, The Daughter, The Navy Son, and buddy Gage decided to spend a day sampling chocolate and beer at the Center of the Universe: Seattle’s Fremont neighborhood.
 The day turned into a mini version of the Beer Trek I chronicled back in May…

 We started out from Theo Chocolate, where we previously took the excellent tour, and this time loaded up on free samples at the factory, then we headed off along the Burke-Gilman trail towards Ballard, to our first beer stop: Hales Ales.